Nature-based Solutions to Global Challenges Foundation Course

 This 8-week online course will take place over 9 weeks to include a mid-course reading week.
 Each week will cover a critical theme around the science, policy, practice, governing and/or financing of NbS.

-There will be two sessions a week, each 1.5-2 hours long.
-The first of the two sessions with involve a presentation on the theory and evidence around a particular theme, followed by Q&A; the second, an interactive workshop (with break out groups) show-casing examples of the practice of NbS from around the world, highlighting good as well as bad practice examples related to the theme of the week.
+There will be two sessions a week, each 2 hours long.
+The first hour of each session with involve a presentation on the theory and evidence around a particular theme, followed by Q&A; the second hour, will involve break out sessions or panels, and be highly interactive with examples of the practice of NbS from around the world, highlighting good as well as bad practice examples related to the theme of the day.

 Presentations will be delivered and workshops facilitated by world-leading experts from Oxford University and beyond on the science, policy and practice of nature-based solutions and will draw on examples from a wide range of ecological, socioeconomic and political contexts from across the world.